code-newbies/python-thursday-adventure/README.md

 # Welcome to the Python Thursday Project!
 This is the project for the CodeNewbie Python Thursday group.
-You can join the group [here](https://codenewbie.typeform.com/to/uwsWlZ).
+You can join the group [on Slack](https://codenewbie.typeform.com/to/uwsWlZ).
 To get started, read the following, and if you get stuck, reach out to Phillip (github: @phillipgray, slack: @phillipg) the host.

 ### About this project
 To start out, we are building a command line game to help us develop our Python skills (and review OOP principles).
-We meet weekly [here](https://codenewbie.typeform.com/to/uwsWlZ) in the "python-thursday" channel on Thursday at 9PM EST, so mark your calendars and stop by!
+We meet weekly [on Slack](https://codenewbie.typeform.com/to/uwsWlZ) in the "python-thursday" channel on Thursday at 9PM EST, so mark your calendars and stop by!
 There, we'll review the project, look at code together, and share what we learned.

 In particular, we hope to: